voxel51/fiftyone/docs/source/teams/teams_app.rst

 Managing a dataset
 __________________

-The FiftyOne Teams App provides a number of options for managing existing datasets, as described below.
+The FiftyOne Enterprise App provides a number of options for managing existing datasets, as described below.

 You can access these options from the :ref:`Samples tab <teams-using-datasets>`